 Completely covered: The roadway is completely covered with precipitation.
 Accumulation is to the point that the roadway markings are most likely obscured, making it difficult to differentiate between the roadway and its surroundings.
 These conditions could make travel difficult or hazardous.

 Travel not advised: The roadway has deteriorated to the point that it is very dangerous to travel.
 Emergency vehicles and snow plows may be called off of the roadway due to the conditions.
 In the event of an emergency, it may be impossible to get emergency vehicles to the scene.

-Impassable or closed: A road that is impassable is blocked by snow or vehicles.
-A road that is closed has travel restricted by barricades, fence, gate, equipment/vehicles or other physical means.
+Impassable or closed: A road that is impassable is blocked by snow or disabled vehicles.
+A road that is closed has travel restricted by barricades, fence, gate, official equipment/vehicles or other physical means.
 Iowa law prohibits motorists from entering a closed roadway or moving traffic control devices.